Vietnam.vn - Nền tảng quảng bá Việt Nam

 PwC’s report also found that the demand for college degrees in AI-related jobs is falling rapidly.
 The proportion of job postings requiring a college degree in AI-related positions will drop from 64% in 2019 to 56% in 2024.

-Ms. Phillippa O'Connor - HR Director of PwC (UK) - commented: "University degrees are still necessary for many professions, but currently, employers evaluate capacity through more criteria, instead of focusing only on degrees.
+Ms. Phillippa O'Connor - HR Director of PwC (UK) - commented: "University degrees are still necessary for many professions, but currently, employers evaluate capacity through more criteria, instead of just focusing on degrees.
 Continuous learning, expanding skills, especially technology and AI skills, will gradually become a vital factor for workers to stay in the labor market."

 Kỹ năng người trẻ nên học ngay từ bây giờ để không bị AI thay thế - 2